-Kamloops United Church has the distinction of being one of the first officially Affirming congregations in Canada, and has been for almost twenty-five years.
-(Since May 12,1996.)
+Kamloops United Church is proud of our history of being among one of the first officially Affirming congregations in Canada; we have been since May 1996.

 Nationally, as early as the 1970s, lesbian and gay church members began to form groups for mutual support.
 In 1980, a study was produced, In God’s Image…Male and Female : A Study on Human Sexuality that provided education on human sexuality, sexual orientation, and the ordination and commissioning of declared homosexual people.
 Over the next decade there were more groups formed, more study, and in 1988 General Council 32 declared that “all people, regardless of sexual orientation are declared welcome as full members, and …eligible for ordered ministry.”

 A fledgling Affirm group was formed in 1982; in 1990 Affirm was invited into official dialogue with the United Church’s General Council Executive, and a year later the Affirming congregations’ network was established.
 In 1994 Affirm and Friends of Affirm merged to become Affirm United/S’affirmer Ensemble.

 At Kamloops United, a parallel history was taking place.
 In the early eighties, Rev. Don Robertson invited a gay man and a lesbian to share their stories with a gathering of the KUC congregation.
 Over the next several years, issues of sexuality, homosexuality and homophobia were explored and discussed in meetings of various KUC Council committees.
-Our call to be an inclusive people was integrated into worship and, under the leadership of Rev. Allan Richards and Rev. Don Waldon, there were two congregation gatherings around the issue of inclusion and welcoming of gays and lesbians.
+Our call to be an inclusive people was integrated into worship and, under the leadership of Rev. Allan Richards and Rev. Don Waldon, there were two congregational gatherings around the issue of inclusion and welcoming of gays and lesbians.
 There was overwhelming support for a vote taken regarding “being an Inclusive Congregation”.

 In 1992, following a local UCC workshop on issues of human sexuality arising from the most recent UCC General Council, a group formed, calling themselves “Friends of Affirm”.
 A letter to the KUC Council, dated December 1992, and signed by Dency McCalla, asks that serious consideration be given to offering same gender covenanting services at KUC.